adonisjs/adonisjs.com/content/blog_posts/articles/hmr-in-adonisjs.md

 ---
-summary: Hot Module Replacement (HMR) is now available in AdonisJS.
+summary: Announcing hot module reloading (HMR) in AdonisJS.
+HMR will lead to a faster feedback loop between changing the code and verifying the results.
 ---

 We're thrilled to announce that **HMR is now available in AdonisJS**!
 Before anything, let me quickly explain what this enables.